honeycombio/observaquiz-ui/NOTES.md

 It might be _easier_ from my current position to have the number of boxes grow as it loads.
 I can start by working on the appearance, and think about the logic later.

+Hmm, I still need them to have a unique key

 ### Tracing

 The tracing for this app is weird.
 I would love to add a 'description' field to each span!